 Next, I tried the black kevlar strap.
 I will start this off by saying that I have bought kevlar straps before and they all suck.
 I hate them because they are too stiff and very uncomfortable.
 This one was better than others (softer), but still not my favorite strap.
 Kevlar is a difficult material and is very coarse by nature (after all, enough of it in layers will stop bullets).
 This band probably looked the most natural of the straps I tried on the Hulk, but it looked too natural; it didn’t add any character.
 The black band with this watch looks great.
 But, if I wanted that look, I would rather wear the stock oyster band (like I said, I’m a purist at heart when it comes to Rolex).

 Overall, I think the Hulk is harder.
-A lot of people that buy Rolex want to show their Rolex and don’t want to take away from it in any way (read my previous post on this).
+A lot of people that buy Rolex want to show their Rolex and don’t want to take away from it in any way.
 However, for those willing to add a new “frame” to help create your personal brand, there is a lot of room.
 I strongly recommend checking out the distressed leather strap and the forest green strap (also, a brown or black croc strap would look great).
 Beyond that, unless others have better ideas, I think the Oyster bracelet is hard to beat.